nicinabox/boiler/_posts/guides/2014-01-03-make-your-own-package.md

       boiler.json
       README.md

+Now's a good time to commit the new stuff we added.

+    git add .
+    git commit -m "Add bin and config"

 ## Testing

 You should always test your package on a real unRAID instance before releasing.
 Boiler has a couple commands that make testing a little easier.